chemprop/chemprop/README.md

 Both options require conda, so first install Miniconda from [https://conda.io/miniconda.html](https://conda.io/miniconda.html).

 Then proceed to either option below to complete the installation.
+If installing the environment with conda seems to be taking too long, you can also try running `conda install -c conda-forge mamba` and then replacing `conda` with `mamba` in each of the steps below.

-Note that on machines with GPUs, you may need to manually install a GPU-enabled version of PyTorch by following the instructions [here](https://pytorch.org/get-started/locally/).
+**Note for machines with GPUs:** You may need to manually install a GPU-enabled version of PyTorch by following the instructions [here](https://pytorch.org/get-started/locally/).
+If you're encountering issues with Chemprop not using a GPU on your system after following the instructions below, check which version of PyTorch you have installed in your environment using `conda list | grep torch` or similar.
+If the PyTorch line includes `cpu`, please uninstall it using `conda remove pytorch` and reinstall a GPU-enabled version using the instructions at the link above.

 ### Option 1: Installing from PyPi